firefliesai/schema-forge/README.md

 1. **Response Format Method (Recommended)**
    - Uses `response_format` in Chat Completions API or `text.format` in Response API
    - Requires `additionalProperties: false` and all properties must be in `required` array
-   - Requires schema enforcement (handled automatically)
+   - Requires `strict: true`.
    - Many JSON Schema features are not supported (minimum, maximum, minItems, etc.)
+   - These requirements are handled by schema-forge automatically, as long as `forStructuredOutput: true` is set.
    - Example:
      ```typescript
      // Chat Completions API